St. Augustine, Florida: Henry Flagler and the railroad

-Henry Flagler, a co-founder with John D. Rockefeller of the Standard Oil Company, spent the winter of 1883 in St. Augustine and found the city charming, but considered its hotels and transportation systems inadequate.
+Henry Flagler, a co-founder with John D. Rockefeller of the Standard Oil Company, spent the winter of 1883 in St. Augustine with his second wife Ida Alice (née Shourds) Flagler and found the city charming, but considered its hotels and transportation systems inadequate.
 He had the idea to make St. Augustine a winter resort for wealthy Americans from the north, and to bring them south he bought several short line railroads and combined these in 1885 to form the Florida East Coast Railway.
 He built a railroad bridge over the St. Johns River in 1888, opening up the Atlantic coast of Florida to development.

 Flagler finished construction in 1887 on two large ornate hotels in the city, the 450-room Hotel Ponce de Leon and the 250-room Hotel Alcazar.
+The Hotel Ponce de Leon was powered by Edison Electric, making it one of the nation's first electrified buildings.
 The next year, he purchased the Casa Monica Hotel (renaming it the Cordova Hotel) across the street from both the Alcazar and the Ponce de Leon.
 His chosen architectural firm, Carrère and Hastings, radically altered the appearance of St. Augustine with these hotels, giving it a skyline and beginning an architectural trend in the state characterized by the use of the Spanish Renaissance Revival and Moorish Revival styles.
 With the opening of the Ponce de Leon in 1888, St. Augustine became the winter resort of American high society for a few years.

 When Flagler's Florida East Coast Railroad was extended southward to Palm Beach and then Miami in the early 20th century, the wealthy stopped in St. Augustine en route to the southern resorts.
-Wealthy vacationers began to customarily spend their winters in South Florida, where the climate was warmer and freezes were rare.
-St. Augustine nevertheless still attracted tourists, and eventually became a destination for families traveling in automobiles as new highways were built and Americans took to the road for annual summer vacations.
+As time went on, Miami and the South Florida area saw a huge building boom, and wealthy vacationers began to spend their winters in South Florida.
+St. Augustine nevertheless still attracted tourists, and eventually became a destination for families traveling in automobiles as new highways were built and Americans took to the road for annual winter and summer vacations.
 The tourist industry soon became the dominant sector of the local economy.